visokio/omniscope-multinode/README.md

 Both node types share the same project files, so projects published by editors are immediately visible to viewers with no synchronisation step.

 > **⚠️ Viewer nodes are for report consumption only.** A viewer node prevents users from creating or modifying projects — this is enforced at the Omniscope application level, not just by file permissions.
 If your users need to create projects, personalise templates, or do anything that involves writing a new project file, they are acting as editors, not viewers.
-Those users need access to an editor node with an appropriate editor licence. **This reference deployment does not show how to build a self-service project-creation workflow** — it demonstrates the pure consumption case only.
+Those users need access to an editor node with an appropriate editor licence.
+This reference deployment demonstrates the pure consumption case only.

+> **There are two ways editors and viewers can work with shared projects.** In the **staging folder** approach, editors work in a staging working copy linked to the master project.
+Nothing is visible to viewers until the editor pushes.
+In the **direct** approach, the editor and viewer both work on the same master project — the viewer sees changes automatically within approximately 30 seconds with no push step.
+For full details see [Two ways to work: staging folder vs direct](#two-ways-to-work-staging-folder-vs-direct) below.

 ### What is universal versus what is specific to this reference architecture